Allegheny-Computer-Science-102-F2020/cs102-F2020-plans/emails/laptopsurvey.md

 your video enabled during all of the classroom sessions.
 Since these Google Meets are private for our class, there is not, to my knowledge, a risk that outsiders will enter our class or be able to record your video.
-By keeping your video enabled it will enable me and the other students in the class to see who is talking and who is currently engaged in the course.
+By keeping your video enabled it will allow me and the other students in the class to see who is talking and who is currently engaged in the course.

 During the first three classes, please keep in mind the following points: